sidalit/inference-snaps/docs/how-to/configure-openwebui.md

 (configure-openwebui)=
 # Configure Open WebUI for use with Inference Snaps

-[Open WebUI][open-webui-docs] provides a convenient web interface for interacting with Inference Snaps that offer an OpenAI endpoint.
+[Open WebUI][open-webui-docs] provides a convenient web interface for interacting with Inference Snaps that have an OpenAI endpoint.
 This guide will help you set up and use an Inference Snap with Open WebUI.

 You must have Open WebUI and an Inference Snap installed to continue.